 A copy of the Serendipity website is available on CD-ROM.
 Details here.

-The U.S.A. — a Terrorist State Washington Risks Nuclear War by Miscalculation The Iraq War Depleted Uranium Serendipity Home Page
+The U.S.A. — a Terrorist State Washington Risks Nuclear War by Miscalculation The Empire's war Against the Serbian Nation The Iraq War Depleted Uranium Serendipity Home Page